New People's Army rebellion: Formation of the CPLA and Mount Data Peace Accord (1986)

 In 1986, the Cordillera People's Liberation Army was formed when the New People's Army unit led by former priest Conrado Balweg broke away from the New People's Army, accusing the latter of incompetence in pursuing its goals.
 The splinter group's new stated goal was to fight for autonomy for the people of the Cordillera.

-Shortly after Ferdinand Marcos was ousted by the People Power Revolution, the CPLA made a "sipat" or ceasefire with the newly-established Provisional Government of the Philippines at the Mt.
-Data Hotel, in Bauko, Mountain Province on September 13, 1986.
+Shortly after Ferdinand Marcos was ousted by the People Power Revolution, the CPLA made a "sipat" or ceasefire with the newly established Provisional Government of the Philippines at the Mt.
+Data Hotel, in Bauko, Mountain province on September 13, 1986.
 The agreement between the two sides was called the 1986 Mount Data Peace Accord.

-NPA incidents during the Corazon Aquino administration (1986–1992)
+Corazon Aquino administration (1986–1992)

 Release of Political Prisoners and "resurfacing" of activists

 After Ferdinand Marcos was deposed during the 1986 EDSA Revolution, president Corazon Aquino ordered the release of political prisoners, including Jose Maria Sison and Bernabe Buscayno.
 Buscayno ceased activities related to the CPP-NPA while Sison eventually went into self-exile in the Netherlands, ostensibly to become chief political consultant to the NDF.
 Many activists who had joined the underground movement against Marcos chose to "resurface."